Trusted Local News

 New state bill approved that would expand access to no-cost breast cancer screenings

-Senate Bill 88 was just unanimously approved in committee and now heads to the Senate floor.
+Senate Bill 88 was recently unanimously approved in committee and now heads to the Senate floor.

 Special ICE units deployed as Philadelphia immigration protests intensify